-Google is an attention merchant that – in 2021 – generated $209 billion (over 81% of revenue) from ads (Google Search, YouTube Ads, and Network sites), followed by Google Play, Pixel phones, YouTube Premium (a $28 billion segment), and Google Cloud ($19 billion).
-Over $31.5 billion went toward R&D (12.3% of its revenues).
+Google is an attention merchant that – in 2022 – generated $224 billion (almost 80% of its total revenues) from ads (Google Search, YouTube Ads, and Network sites), followed by Google Play, Pixel phones, YouTube Premium (a $29 billion segment), and Google Cloud ($26.3 billion).

 What’s the Google (search engine) key monetization strategy?

 A hidden revenue generation business model keeps users out of the equation, while it lets other parties finance – in part or entirely – the product or service offered.
 This kind of model works if the value proposition is appealing to several stakeholders.